specifysystems/lmpy/README.md

 [![License Badge](https://img.shields.io/github/license/lifemapper/lmpy.svg)](
 https://github.com/specifysystems/lmpy/blob/master/LICENSE)

-The Lifemapper lmpy repository houses objects and common tools used within a Lifemapper installation that may also be useful for outside contributors and the community as a whole.
+The Lifemapper lmpy repository houses objects and common tools used within the Lifemapper installation that may also be useful for outside contributors and the community as a whole.